-Restriction endonucleases

-DNA ligase

-E. coli competent cells
+Reagents: Restriction endonucleases DNA ligase E. coli competent cells Antibiotics: Chloramphenicol, Gentamycin, Kanamycin, Spectinomycin

-Antibiotics: Chloramphenicol, Gentamycin, Kanamycin, Spectinomycin derivatives are transformed into standard E. coli cells for cloning (such as TOP10, DH5 $\alpha$ , HB101) and plated on agar containing gentamycin (7 μg/ml).
-Ligation reactions for pIDx derivatives are transformed into E. coli cells expressing the pir gene (pirHC and pirLC from this kit - in this case you will need to make the cells electro- or chemically competent first; other strains, e.g. BW23473,
+The genes of choice are cloned using standard cloning procedures into the multiple cloning sites MCS (see Supplementary Information) of pACEBac1/2 and pIDC, pIDK, pIDS.
+Ligation reactions for pACEBac derivatives are transformed into standard E. coli cells for cloning (such as TOP10, DH5 α , HB101) and plated on agar containing gentamycin (7 μg/ml).
+Ligation reactions for pIDx derivatives are transformed into E. coli cells expressing the pir gene (pirHC and pirLC from this kit - in this case you will need to make the cells electro- or chemically competent first; other strains, e.g. BW23473, BW23474) and plated on agar containing chloramphenicol (pIDC; 25 μg/ml), kanamycin (pIDK; 50 μg/ml).

-The genes of choice are cloned using standard cloning procedures into the multiple cloning sites MCS μg/ml) or spectinomycin (pIDS; 50 μg/ml).
 Correct clones are selected based on specific restriction digestion patterns and DNA sequencing of the inserts.